datagnss/datagnss.github.io/d303-docs/common/about-rtk.md

   <br><br>

-  for D303:

-  if get the solution like the following:
+  In D300 series receiver,if get the solution like the following:

   ![](images/rtk-float.png)  ![](images/rtk-fixed.png)